-- A scholar and author: Stéphane Garelli has pioneered research in the field of competitiveness for 25 years.
+- A scholar and author: Stéphane Garelli has pioneered research in the field of competitiveness for 30 years.
 He produced the World Competitiveness Yearbook: the annual report that analyses and ranks the competitiveness of nations.
 He is also the Founder of the IMD World Competitiveness Center.
 He has written numerous articles on the subject.
-His latest book is entitled “Top Class Competitors” (Wiley) and "Are you a Tiger, a cat or a Dinosaur?"
+His latest books are “Top Class Competitors” (Wiley) and "Are you a Tiger, a cat or a Dinosaur?"
 (Amazon).

 - A businessman: He has always been closely associated with the top management of large international companies (such as Hewlett Packard, from 1988 to 2000).
 Formerly, chairman of the board of the Sandoz FF Banking and Financial Holding (2000-2003) and member of the board of the Banque Edouard Constant (1998-2003).
-He is currently chairman of the board of Le Temps, the leading French language Swiss newspaper (since 2001).
+He was also chairman of the board and shareholder of Le Temps, the leading French language Swiss newspaper (since 2001).

 - A politician: Member of the Constitutional Assembly of his local state – Vaud, Switzerland – from 1999-2002.
 He remains very active in public policy.